rfitak/Mexican_Wolf_SNPs/simulations.md

 - DOG: 1,400 - 2,700

 ## Step 1:  Simulate SNP data using MACS
 In this step we will simulate SNP data for the 38 chromosomes in the canid genome and 50 replicates.
 We will sample 176 MW, 460 NA_GW, 138 EU_GW, and 1268 DOGS chromosomes for the final output.
 These sample sizes match exactly those reported in our study.
 The lengths of each chromosome were retrieved from the [dog genome browser at NCBI](https://www.ncbi.nlm.nih.gov/genome?term=canis%20lupus%20familiaris).
 The recombination rates for each chromosome were from the dog linkage map reported in [Wong et al. (2010, doi:10.1534/genetics.109.106831)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2828735/).
+All population sizes are scaled relative to Ne=10000.
+All times are scales to 4Ne generations, with a generation tme of 3 years (Fan et al. 2016).
+The mutation rate is set to 1x10^-8 changes/site/generation (Fan et al. 2016).
 ```
    /wrk/rfitak/LAIT/macs/macs 2042 $len \
       -i 1 \